CIBC Logo

 Canadian Imperial Bank of Commerce Logo 2003-2021

-Two years after the debut, the logo was updated.
+Two years after its debut, the logo was updated.
 The designers made the colors brighter and noticeably changed the shade of red.
-Also, they enlarged the abbreviation and moved it to the right.
-To do this, they had to expand the quad a little so that it became a square again.
+They also enlarged the abbreviation and moved it to the right.
+To do this, they had to expand the quad a little to become a square again.

-The bank’s owners turned to Ove Brand, a design agency, to determine which associations generate a positive response from consumers.
-As it turned out, customers responded positively to everything related to progress and development.
+The bank’s owners turned to Ove Brand, a design agency, to determine which associations generate a positive consumer response.
+Customers responded positively to everything related to progress and development.
 Therefore, the centerpiece of the CIBC logo is two arcs that convey the idea of growth.

-The Canadian Imperial Bank of Commerce logo features a custom serif typeface vaguely similar to ParaType’s Orbi Bold.
+The Canadian Imperial Bank of Commerce logo features a custom serif typeface similar to ParaType’s Orbi Bold.
 The base color is a dark shade of red (# B10316).
-It replaces the CIBC Claret (# 9D2235), which was in use before the redesign.
-The name of the financial institution is written in yellow letters (tone – gold # FFD500).
+It replaces the CIBC Claret (# 9D2235) used before the redesign.
+The financial institution’s name is written in yellow (tone – -gold # FFD500).
 This color used to be darker (# FFC724).

 2021 – today